p0t4t0sandwich/minecraft-be-websocket-api/README.md

 This API is a wrapper for Minecraft Bedrock Edition's (and Minecraft Education Edition's) websocket capabilities.
 It allows you to send commands to the server and listen to events that happen in-game.
 I'm going further with this and implementing a REST API into the websocket server.
 This will abstract the websocket protocol and allow you to use the API as if it were a REST API.
 REST API event callbacks require a callback URL and a listening webserver.

+The websocket connects through your client, and the program will share your in-game permissions.
+This means that you can't use this API to send commands in a game that you're not an admin in.

 ## Important

 You need to disable encrypted web sockets for this to work.
 There's no way in hell that I'm actually going to implement the monstrosity that is `com.microsoft.minecraft.wsencrypt`.
 You can find this setting under `Settings` -> `General` -> `Require Encrypted Websockets`.